alyssariah/alyssariah/README.md

 # Hello World!

 My name is Alyssa Jackson and I am currently working as a full-stack developer at a healthcare compliance software company called Compliancy Group.
-I can work also do UI/UX design and love writing clean and maintainable code.
+I can also do UI/UX design and love writing clean and maintainable code.
 Find out more about me & feel free to connect with me here:

 [![Linkedin Badge](https://img.shields.io/badge/-alyssariah-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/alyssa-riah-jackson/)](https://www.linkedin.com/in/alyssa-riah-jackson/)